carloscortonc/cli-er/examples/ts-cli/README.md

-CLI applications written in typescript can be executed with:
+CLI applications written in typescript can be executed (since v0.5.0) with:

 ```sh
 node -r ts-node/register ts-cli